Temmy1997/temi-library/Devops/Docker/Docker.md

 A docker container image is a light weight stand alone executable package of software that includes everything it needs to run an application

 VM - OS - CONTAINERS - APPLICATIOM
+## BENEFITS OF DOCKER
+1. Isolation of application servers from the undelying host.
+2. Optimizing $ minimization of pysical servers
+3. Applications can be package and shipped
+4. Makes it easy to deploy application

 ## Process to create a docker container